sandialabs/coek/lib/coek/README.md

 ![coverage](https://gitlab.com/coopr/coek/badges/master/coverage.svg)

-The C/C++ library that supports the definition of expressions used to formulate and solve optimization problems.
+A fast C++ library that supports the definition of expressions used to formulate and solve optimization problems.

 ## Setup and Configuration